Geyer: History

-Geyer was first mentioned in official documents in 1381, although mining in the Erzgebirge area had already existed a few decades before.
+Geyer was first mentioned in official documents in 1381, although mining in the Ore Mountains had already existed a few decades before.
 In 1407 Geyer was granted town privileges (Marktrecht), and 60 years later it already became a town.
 In 1537 the town was introduced to the Protestant Reformation.
 Famous Renaissance builder Hieronymus Lotter settled in Geyer in 1566.

 In the 16th century mining became harder to sustain, since most of the mines started to become depleted, which produced more and more waste rock.
 This resulted in larger and larger cavities, which led in 1704 and in 1803 to large cave-ins in Geyer.
 The resulting Geyersche Binge cave-in can still be visited today.

-With the decline in ore-mining in the area, Geyer (as in many other towns and villages in the Erzgebirge) turned to wooden toy manufacture - such as Schwibbogen, nutcrackers and Christmas pyramids - as well as "klöppeln" as a matter of economic survival.
+With the decline in ore-mining in the area, Geyer (as in many other towns and villages in the Ore Mountains) turned to wooden toy manufacture - such as Schwibbogen, nutcrackers and Christmas pyramids – as well as bobbin lace as a matter of economic survival.
 In the 18th and 19th centuries, the textile industry was the main source of income for Geyer.
 In 1888, Geyer was connected to a narrow gauge railway that was to become part of the Thumer Netz, and in 1897, the town was connected to the electrical grid.

 From 1952 to 1990, Geyer was part of the Bezirk Karl-Marx-Stadt of East Germany.